 Meanwhile, Victorian conservatories have a more intricate design.
 They were popular during the time period when houses were built more elaborately, with decorative trim and asymmetrical shaping.
 Based off this inspiration, the Victorian conservatory is usually built more uniquely, with six or eight walls bringing the room together.
 Those who choose this route generally have a distinct vision and, consequently, can create a room specific to the house’s style.

-If you are interested in a conservatory, request a quote from LivingSpace Sunrooms and meet with one of our Premier Partners today.
+Request a quote from LivingSpace Sunrooms and meet with one of our Premier Partners today to explore the ‘sunroom world’.
 Their expertise will be a valuable asset to you as you plan for your new room.

 For further inspiration, Lonny magazine has an exceptional gallery showcasing conservatory options.